 Trichomes are an integral part of the plant and can be recognized in many species of plants.
 We can find them in different forms and on each plant, they have a slightly different role or purpose.
 When it comes to cannabis, they serve as a defence mechanism.
 Because of their severe taste and strong smells animals are discouraged from eating the plant.
 Also, they shield the plant from harming winds and even a few varieties of parasitic development.

-Another thing you should know is that in trichomes all the production of cannabinoids (such as THC and CBD), flavonoid, and terpenes happens.
+Another thing you should know is that in trichomes all the production of cannabinoids (such as THC and CBD), flavonoid, and terpenes happens (what are terpenes?).
 Basically, without trichomes, we wouldn’t get high or experience any medicinal benefits.